suwweb/academic-pages/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I am an Assistant Professor in the Wharton Statistics and Data Science Department and in the Department of Computer and Information Science, at the University of Pennsylvania.
+Hi, I am an Associate Professor in the Wharton Statistics and Data Science Department and in the Department of Computer and Information Science, at the University of Pennsylvania.
 I serve as a co-director of Penn Research in Machine Learning.
 Prior to joining Penn in Summer 2016, I obtained my Ph.D. from Stanford University in 2016, under the supervision of Emmanuel Candès.
 I received my bachelor's degree from Peking University in 2011.

  <p><b>Website under construction</b>
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->